trevel/vbas1/Readme.txt

 -- SUMMARY --

-The Database.dll is a backend VB.NET dynamic link library (DLL) that can be used to store, retrieve, add, remove and modify customer, product and order information from csv and SOAP serialized files.
+The Database.dll is a back end VB.NET dynamic link library (DLL) that can be used to store, retrieve, add, remove and modify customer, product and order information from CSV and SOAP serialized files.
 In addition to providing entity classes to hold these records, the library also provides an abstract record structure that can be extended to hold other entity classes with similar attributes.